aiera-inc/aiera-assistant/README.md

 # Aiera Assistant

-This repository packages a basic [OpenAI Assistant](https://platform.openai.com/docs/assistants/how-it-works) chatbot for use with [Aiera's API](www.aiera.com).
-Aiera offers a rich dataset of financial event transciptions.
+This repository packages a basic [OpenAI Assistant](https://platform.openai.com/docs/assistants/how-it-works) conversational chat for use with [Aiera's API](www.aiera.com).
 Contact sales@aiera.com for more info.

 The application is built with [streamlit](https://docs.streamlit.io/) and OpenAI's beta Assistants API.
-Aiera Assistant is a custom assistant built on the preview of gpt4-1106-preview.
+Aiera Assistant is a custom assistant built on the preview of gpt4-turbo-preview.

-The Aiera Assistant is able to perform:
-1. Summarization of earnings call transcripts
-2. SWOT analysis
-3. KPI extraction
-4. Comparisons of KPIs and important metrics across financial earnings calls events

 ![image](docs/assistant_snapshot.png)